+Did you know that 45% of Americans make New Year’s resolutions, but only 8% of them actually keep their resolutions?
+It probably comes as no surprise that the top three resolutions for 2023 are to exercise more, followed by eating healthier, and losing weight coming in third.
+Saving money and spending more time with friends and family were hot on the heels of the top three, according to the Statista Global Consumer Survey.
 But why stop at making resolutions for your personal well-being?
-Why not make a few resolutions in 2015 geared toward your pond?
-Here are 5 resolutions for you to consider making this year that are sure to improve your pondering experience!
+Why not make a few resolutions in 2023 geared toward your pond?
+Here are five pond resolutions for you to consider making this year that are sure to improve your pondering experience!

 When you understand how all the components of your water feature work together, you’ll be better equipped to make knowledgeable choices and maintain a healthy pond.
 You can learn about the pond ecosystem (and more) at www.aquascapeuniversity.com.
 Some of the classes are free and you can study at your own pace!
 You can also learn about the ecosystem of a pond when you download our free e-book, How to Keep Pond Water Clean and Healthy.

 2. Start your pond off right in the spring

 Take a critical look at your pond once the ice begins thawing and determine if you need a full clean out.
 If you didn’t remove leaves and debris in the fall, then you’ll most likely need to clean it out.
 You can choose to do it yourself or hire a Certified Aquascape Contractor to do it for you.
 If your pond doesn’t need a full or partial clean out, make sure you understand which water treatments to add once the weather starts warming up.
 Aquascape provides a variety of treatments for spring weather to get you on the right track.

 3. Add new plantings around the pond.